filipbech/filipbech.github.io/_posts/2014-5-14-explaining-promisses.md

 Native promises are landing in browser land these days, so I thought I would do a little writeup on that!

 A javascript promise is a way to handle an asynchronous action, and deal with that in our favourite otherwise synchronous programming language (javascript).
 Since support for native promises are still rare, I will try to explain using the jQuery syntax for promises for now.
-In a later blogpost I will compare that to the native promises and $q which is the implementation that is used in Angular (and elsewhere).
+In a later blogpost I will compare that to the native promises and $q which is the implementation that is used in AngularJS (and elsewhere).

 Traditionally asynchronous functions has been dealt with using the callback pattern, where you pass in a callback function to the asynchronous function, and then the callback function will be executed when the asynchronous function is done.
 This works, but it complicates error-handling, and makes execution-order very hard to visualize.
 Enter promises!